Kopernicus/Kopernicus/README.md

 3.)
 A warning was added when changing Terrain Detail presets, as it can in some instances change terrain altitude.
 You should be careful altering this setting in loaded games with lots of landed craft.

 4.)
-The ROC bugfix that prevented errors in the logfile when using ROCs on nonstock bodies was not functioning properly (harmless errors were spawning in the logfile).
+The ROC bugfix that prevented errors in the logfile when using ROCs on nonstock bodies was not functioning properly (errors were actually spawning in the logfile in a way preventing spawn of ROCs).
 This has been fixed.

 Known Bugs: